maverick143/k8sfacedetectionfpga/README.md

 ## Mac Setup

-Copy xu1.pem SSH key to this directory and set permissions:
+Copy your SSH key (for example xu1.pem) to this directory and set permissions:

     chmod 400 xu1.pem